 Sadness, hopelessness, and an irritable mood are extremely common in teenagers with depression.
 When at home, they can shut themselves in their room but that doesn’t mean they’re unsociable.
 Many will chat online, or they will talk to their friends while at school.
 Teens can withdraw from the people who could likely help them, turning to the people who will help them lash out and get rid of their anger.

-Teenagers are also more likely not to have any motivation or enthusiasm when they’re depressed.
+Teenagers are also more likely to not have any motivation or enthusiasm when they’re depressed.
 Those events that they used to love going to can seem childish and pointless now.
 Teenagers that get depressed can turn away from the extra-curricular activities they used to do and may even lose interest in school.

 Of course, this leads to problems in school.
 Their grades start slipping, which leads to disappointment and anger from teachers and parents.
 The more teenagers see their grades slipping, the more they feel like they aren’t good at what they do.
 They lose more motivation and interest in the things they used to enjoy.

 Some teenagers can also suffer physical signs of depression.
 They can have pains and aches in their heads or bodies that nobody can explain.
 Often these pains are considered “growing pains,” but they continue to get worse.
 Sure, they certainly can be growing pains, but it’s worth considering just how long the pains have gone on for.
 Growing pains shouldn’t be consistent for months or years.

 The whole body is affected by the stress hormones.
 Teenagers are more likely to struggle to concentrate on their school work and tasks at hand.
 This leads to grades slipping and makes depression worse.
 Teenagers can also suffer from lack of energy, as the negative hormones continue to get worse.